Paul Ricœur: 1946–2005: Strasbourg University to death

+In 1985, he awarded the Hegel Prize.
 Time and Narrative secured Ricœur's return to France in 1985 as a notable intellectual.
-His late work was characterised by a continuing cross-cutting of national intellectual traditions; for example, some of his latest writing engaged the thought of the American political philosopher John Rawls.
+His late work was characterised by a continuing cross-cutting of national intellectual traditions; for example, some of his latest writings engaged the thought of the American political philosopher John Rawls.
 In 1995 he received an honorary doctorate from the National University of Kyiv-Mohyla Academy.

 In 1999, he was awarded the Balzan Prize for Philosophy, the citation being "[f]or his capacity in bringing together all the most important themes and indications of 20th-century philosophy, and re-elaborating them into an original synthesis which turns language – in particular, that which is poetic and metaphoric – into a chosen place revealing a reality that we cannot manipulate, but interpret in diverse ways, and yet all coherent.
 Through the use of metaphor, language draws upon that truth which makes of us that what we are, deep in the profundity of our own essence".
 That same year, he and his co-author André LaCocque (professor emeritus of Hebrew Bible at Chicago Theological Seminary) were awarded the Gordon J. Laing Award by the University of Chicago's Board of University Publications for their book Thinking Biblically: Exegetical and Hermeneutical Studies.

 On 29 November 2004, he was awarded with the second John W. Kluge Prize for Lifetime Achievement in the Human Sciences (shared with Jaroslav Pelikan).

 Ricœur died on 20 May 2005, aged 92, at his home in Châtenay-Malabry, France, of natural causes.
 French Prime Minister Jean-Pierre Raffarin declared that "the humanist European tradition is in mourning for one of its most talented exponents".
 Paul Ricœur was buried in the Châtenay-Malabry New Cemetery, Châtenay-Malabry, Department des Hauts-de-Seine, Île-de-France, France.